erikwestra/ripple-annotation-database/specs.md

 This specification covers the __Ripple Annotation Database__, which is a system for recording and retrieving "annotations" associated with Ripple accounts.
-The Annotation Database consists of both an API and a password-protected web interface which lets end users access and work with this API.
+The Annotation Database consists of both an API and a password-protected admin interface which lets end users access and work with this API.

-Note that the web interface only acts as a "front end" to the API -- there is no functionality in the web interface which cannot be accessed via the API directly.
+Note that the admin interface only acts as a "front end" to the API -- there is no functionality in the admin interface which cannot be accessed via the API directly.

-Because the Annotation Database may store sensitive information, the API and web interface are both protected.
+Because the Annotation Database may store sensitive information, the API and admin interface are both protected.
 API clients need to be authorized and issued with an _authentication token_ which must be used whenever the API is called.
-Similarly, users accessing the web interface must have a valid username and password.
+Similarly, users accessing the admin interface must have a valid username and password.

 ## Concepts ##